Winter Olympics 2022 Day 9 schedule: What is on tonight? What to watch on NBC and Peacock

 Sign up for Peacock here and watch the 2022 Winter Olympics live!

-Last night in primetime, we watched monobob make its Olympic debut featuring Elana Meyers Taylor (Douglasville, Georgia) and Kaillie Humphries (Calgary, Alberta) as two of the U.S.’s top contenders.
-Humphries, a two-time Olympic champion in two-woman competing in her first Games as a U.S. citizen, currently leads at the midpoint while Meyers Taylor sits fourth.
+Last night in primetime, we watched Kaillie Humphries (Calgary, Alberta) and Elana Meyers Taylor (Douglasville, Georgia) claim the gold and silver in monobob as the event made its Olympic debut.
+We also watched Erin Jackson (Ocala, Florida) become the first American to win the Women’s 500m gold in Speed Skating since 1994.
 Click here to relive the moment or experience it for the first time if you didn’t have the chance to watch it live!

 RELATED: TV schedule, day-by-day viewing guide to the Beijing Winter Games

-We’ve got an exciting lineup ahead today on NBC and Peacock featuring six medal events listed below.
-Live coverage begins at 8:00 a.m.
-ET with the Men’s Team Pursuit Qualifying event in Speed Skating.
+We’ve got an exciting lineup ahead today on NBC and Peacock featuring five medal events listed below.
+Live coverage begins at 2:00 p.m.
+ET with the Women’s Big Air Qualifying event in snowboarding.

-Then at 12:00 p.m.
-ET, the Super Bowl 2022 excitement begins with a full afternoon of NFL coverage.
-Kick-off time for the Los Angeles Rams vs Cincinnati Bengals game is at 6:30 p.m.
+Tonight in primetime (beginning at 8:00 p.m.
+ET), Mikaela Shiffrin (Edwards, Colorado) will race in the Women’s Downhill.
+The three-time Olympic medalist has competed in three events so far in Beijing, skiing out of the Giant Slalom and Slalom and finishing ninth in the Super-G. While the six-time world champion has never competed in the downhill at an Olympic Games or World Championships she has two career World Cup wins in the discipline.

-RELATED: 2022 Super Bowl odds, picks, score predictions – Bengals vs. Rams spread, line, NFL betting favorite to win
+RELATED: How to watch Mikaela Shiffrin at the 2022 Winter Olympics: Schedule, TV, event dates, times, live streams for tonight

 Winter Olympics 2022 Schedule – What to Watch on NBC and Peacock: